Medical Assessment of the Older Driver

 Neurologic disorders also increase driving risk.
 Specific disorders include

 • Seizures: Regulations for drivers who have seizures are state-specific, but most states require a seizure-free interval (often 6 months) before they reinstate driving privileges.
-Antiseizure drugs can adequately control seizures in about 70% of patients, although relapses may occur when these drugs are withdrawn.
+Antiseizure medications can adequately control seizures in approximately 70% of patients, although relapses may occur when these medications are withdrawn or during periods of nonadherence.
 State-specific information regarding driver's license eligibility for people who have seizures should be sought (see the Epilepsy Foundation's State Driving Laws Database) along with advice from a neurologist.

-Alzheimer disease or progressive dementing disorders will eventually impair key functional abilities, including those required for driving.
+Alzheimer disease or other progressive dementias eventually impair key functional abilities, including those required for driving.
 Monitoring patients for new driving errors that can be attributed to changes in cognition or identifying significant impairments in psychometric tests may be useful in determining referrals for on-road evaluation and/or possibly driving cessation.
 The American Academy of Neurology has practice parameters on driving and dementia (1).
-Several states presently require physicians to report significant cognitive impairment to the state's Department of Motor Vehicles.
+Several states presently require physicians to report significant cognitive impairment to the state's Department of Motor Vehicles (2).

 Many other neurologic disorders (eg, Parkinson disease, multiple sclerosis) cause disability and should be monitored by functional assessment and, when appropriate, an on-road evaluation.